 Of course, simply popping a supplement won’t give you total protection.
 You should also take some simple steps every day to protect your eyes.

-Regular exercise—at least 20 minutes daily—improves circulation throughout the body, including the eyes with their many small vessels, and helps eliminate toxins.
+Get at least 20 minutes of exercise daily.
+Exercise improves circulation throughout the body, including the eyes with their many small vessels, and helps eliminate toxins.
 It has also been established that glaucoma patients who walk briskly for 40 minutes five days a week reduce their intraocular pressure by approximately 2.5 millimeters—similar to the reduction seen with beta-blockers.
 Beta-blockers, often used in glaucoma eyedrop treatments because of their ability to lower intraocular pressure, can also cause undesirable side effects such as fatigue, elevated blood sugar levels and weight gain.
 Exercise offsets all of these potential side effects.